-1. Use the command smc-gen-autosigned-cert by indicating the destination folder and subject of the certificate.
+- Use the command smc-gen-autosigned-cert by indicating the destination folder and subject of the certificate.
 This command makes it possible to generate the SSL certificate presented to the web browser one more time.
-This certificate is self-signed.

-smc-gen-autosigned-cert /etc/certs/uiserver/ <subject of the certificate>

-2. Restart the server with the command nrestart fwadmin-server.
+This certificate is self-signed. smc-gen-autosigned-cert /etc/certs/uiserver/ <certificate subject> - 2.
+Restart the server with the command nrestart smc.